-Some years ago (in 2010), FDA presented its concerns about the use of hydroquinone and skin-bleaching agents.
-It became clear the new rules about the over-the-counter skin bleaching drug products had to be made, since they weren’t proved to be entirely safe and efficient.
+Some years ago (in 2010), FDA presented its concerns about the use of hydroquinone as a skin-bleaching agent.
+It became clear that new rules for over-the-counter skin bleaching drug products had to be made, since they weren’t proven to be entirely safe and efficient.

 Hydroquinone has been connected with the paradoxical skin darkening that occurs if taken simultaneously with resorcinol.
 This one is another ingredient that is used in the skin bleaching creams.

 Despite the many concerns, most dermatologists and skin care experts around the US still recommend hydroquinone for solving hyperpigmentation problems.
 The highest level of hydroquinone allowed over-the-counter (2%) is safe for use.
 Worst case scenario, it may lead to some irritation or redness, but this happens only if your skin is sensitive or if you have allergies to the ingredients in the cream.